EMT/Manifesto/README.md

 ## Value people
 - Work with people with knowledge and skills that we don’t
-- Work with people who can teach us things
+- Work with people who can teach us things (and remember that we can learn from anyone)
+- No-one should ever have to feel like a cog in a machine